vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 Thankfully each round of the game doesn't take long to complete so gathering data shouldn't be too painful.

-Players should be separated well enough to minimize [sensory-leakage](https://en.wikipedia.org/wiki/Sensory_leakage), but not so far than testing becomes impossible if distance or physical obstacles do matter.
+Players should be separated well enough to minimize [sensory leakage](https://en.wikipedia.org/wiki/Sensory_leakage), but not so far than testing becomes impossible, if distance or physical obstacles do matter.

+We are testing telempathy not telepathy.
+Enhanced communication may just not work when there is zero information content to enhance in the first place.

+If they do matter, a possible option to minimize leakage could be to have subjects periodically meet for a duration before returning to separated testing.
+Assuming contact helps and lasts long enough when separated again.

+## Statistics

-Will probably need to model this as a beta-binomial distribution.
+Will probably need to model this as a [beta-binomial distribution](https://en.wikipedia.org/wiki/Beta-binomial_distribution).

 I'll give it a try and provide an update later.
 Let me know if you try something yourself.